FactoryTalk-Optix/REST_WEB_WS_Server/README.md

 - Currently, no TSL is supported, but maybe in the future with the same technique that MQTT is using
 - Provided as sample code
 - When you use a REST Server, you would need to adjust the C# code to deal with all the different resources (Endpoints) of the server.
 It would be hard to have something “generic” on that part.
-- If used as Web Socket, there is a variable “Message” which is updated automatically.
+- If used as a Web Socket, there is a variable “Message” which is updated automatically.

 ## Sample Project setup